Cumulants, Spreadability and the Campbell-Baker-Hausdorff Series: Mixed cumulants and sums of independent random variables

 Since vanishing of mixed cumulants implies additivity of cumulants \eqref{eq:additivity} for sums of independent random variables, it cannot hold for general spreadability systems, e.g., monotone convolution is noncommutative and therefore monotone cumulants are not additive \cite{HS11b}.

-In this section we investigate what remains true in the general setting and we provide a formula expressing mixed cumulants in terms of lower order cumulants.
-This question is intimately related to the question of convolution - determining the distribution of the sum of independent random variables, which is not commutative in general.
-As we shall see, the \emph{Goldberg coefficients} will appear in our formulas.
+In this section we investigate what remains true in the general setting and provide a formula expressing mixed cumulants in terms of lower order cumulants.
+This question is intimately related to the question of convolution - determining the distribution of the sum of independent random variables, which is not commutative in general. $\OSP_n$ with the quasi-meet operation $\curlywedge$ is not a lattice and Weisner's lemma~\ref{lemma Weisner} does not hold.
+This means that mixed cumulants do not vanish, yet they can be expanded in terms of lower order cumulants weighted by certain coefficients, which we will study next. \begin{defi} For $\tau,\eta \in \OSP_n$ let

-To obtain this result in full generality, it turns out that certain statistics of multiset permutations play a central role.
-The first systematic study of permutation statistics is contained in the seminal work of MacMahon \cite{MacMahon:1915:combinatory}, for a modern treatment see \cite{Bona:2012:combinatorics}.
-These statistics play a major role in the theory of free Lie algebras \cite{Reutenauer:1993:freeLiealg}, see Section~\ref{sec:freeLiealg} below.

-\begin{defi} A \emph{multiset} is a pair $(A,f)$ where $A$ is the \emph{underlying set} and $f:A\to\N$ is a function.
-The value $f(a)$ is called the \emph{multiplicity} of the element $a\in A$.
-Informally, a multiset is a set which contains multiple indistinguishable copies of each of its elements.
-In the present paper multisets will always be based on integer segments $A=[n]$ and in this case the tuple $(f(1),f(2),\dots,f(n))$ is called the \emph{type} of the multiset.
-A \emph{permutation of a multiset} is a rearrangement of all its elements where all multiplicities are preserved, i.e., a word with a prescribed total number of occurences of each letter.
-The number of distinct permutations of a multiset of type $(f_1,f_2,\dots,f_n)$ is given by the multinomial coefficient